 Redditch enter teams for several different Leagues including the Diddy League, Mercian League, PGL, Worcester Winter League and the Arena Laegue.
 During the year we also take part in several friendly gala’s against other local swimming clubs.
 The dates for these events are listed on the Redditch website under “Fixtures”.
 For League competitions and galas the coaches choose the team based on age and the level of the competition etc. An overriding factor is generally to choose the fastest team suitable for that event.

-An e-mail will usually be sent to all swimmer's parents and a notice will also go up on the RSC notice board with details of the date and venue for all those who will be required to confirm their availability (or otherwise).
+An e-mail will be sent to all swimmers/ parents with the details of the date and venue for all those who will be required to confirm their availability (or otherwise) by clicking the link in the email.
 Being picked for the team is always great but if you are not picked for one competition, please don’t be disheartened.
 You may be picked for another at a different time of year or as you progress through the club.

 What do we need to bring to a gala/open meet?